ottotech/godic/README.md

 This project uses react for websites, see [link](https://reactjs.org/docs/add-react-to-a-website.html)

 If you make any changes, run ```go fmt ./...``` before submitting a pull request.

+## Notes

+godic by no means is a robust solution for maintaining your data dictionary, specially for big databases or organizations.
+It serves my personal use cases.
+Since we are using a file system storage this is prone to errors.
+You might feel tempted to create your own storage for robustness and implement the Repository interface, I will advise you to do so.

+I won't be actively improving this repo, but from time to time I will try to enhance it :)

 ## License